If you’ve been feeling a little more tired than usual and your mood has been off-kilter, a possible culprit could be your hormones.

 - Sleep

-- Reproductive organs (testosterone (T) and estradiol); and
+- Reproductive organs (testosterone (T) and estradiol)

 - Energy production (growth hormone and thyroid hormone)